yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/secure-fields-web/secure-fields-enrollment.md

 ### Step 4: Start the enrollment process

 Next, you have to create a configuration object.
 The essential parameters are the `countryCode`, which determines the country for which the enrollment process is configured, and `customerSession`, which refers to the current enrollment's customer session.
-The next code block presents an example of the parameter configuration.

-The following table lists all required parameters and their descriptions.
+### Parameters

+Configure the secure fields with the following options:

 | Parameter         | Description                                                                                                                                                                                                                                                                                   |
 | ----------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |